Affordable housing proposal passes through Rifle Planning and Zoning Commission

 But Habitat for Humanity for the Roaring Fork Valley President Gail Schwartz said having the park public would cause concern.

-“We are concerned about children and seniors and proximity to the homes and we want to have diverse aspects to it in terms of play equipment and seating,” she said.
+“We are concerned about children and seniors and proximity to the homes, and we want to have diverse aspects to it in terms of play equipment and seating,” she said.

 Jake Ezratty, a Basalt Vista Project Manager for Roaring Fork’s Habitat for Humanity, said fences will be built around the park, which is set to occupy the western parcel behind the units.
 With no real residential neighborhood in the area, the complex’s architecture is deliberately designed with industrial facades and exteriors intended to blend into the area.

 Habitat officials originally proposed the project to Rifle City Council earlier this summer.
-In July, Habitat requested the city waive more than $245,409 in impact fees.
-Of which included parkland dedication and offsite street impact fees.
+In July, Habitat requested the city waive more than $245,409 in impact fees, including parkland dedication and offsite street impact fees.

 In October, the city voted to waive $100,000 in fees to build the Wapiti Commons.
 Meanwhile, city staff is currently working with Habitat for Humanity to go after a substantial grant through the Department of Local Affairs to refund the city for the fees they voted to waive.